rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 **Authorization**

-Authorization implies granting role specific permissions.
+Authorization implies granting role-specific permissions.
 So your authentication can be augmented with authorization on the server level.
 This means you want to have separate rights for separate clients.
 In the context of a streaming application associated with Red5 pro, authorization is necessary to separate client behaviour based on the roles they play in the system.

 Since a lot of this (authorization by role) is related to the server side behaviour, you might need to interface client code with some custom server side code.